HUMIRA can help control non-infectious uveitis*.

 Prescribed to treat inflammatory conditions for over 14 years.

-HUMIRA was approved to treat non-infectious uveitis* fairly recently.
-But it was first approved to treat an inflammatory condition over 14 years ago and over time has been approved to treat a total of 10 inflammatory diseases.
+HUMIRA was first approved to treat an inflammatory condition 14 years ago, and is now approved to treat 10 inflammatory diseases.

 Treating and managing non-infectious uveitis* can take teamwork.